The 'One and Done' Rule in College Basketball: Impact on Players and the Game

 Quality and Competitiveness

 The one-and-done rule has had a major impact on the quality of college basketball, making it less competitive.
-On the one hand, it has been raised by a better standard of play, given that elite talent is funneled into college programs.
+It has been raised by a better standard of play, given that elite talent is funneled into college programs.
 On the other hand, it has thrown up challenges for teams and reshuffled the political map of basketball.

 With a large number of graduating seniors last season, many programs face the yearly struggle to replace NBA talent lost after just one year.
 This leaves coaches struggling to put together units with any continuity or stability.